CURRENT PLAYER RANKINGS

 The purpose of this competition is to have fun, share your experiences with others and test your skill at surviving in one of the greatest, most challenging, ground-breaking RPG games of the 20th century, Alternate Reality: The City for Atari 800.
 All players will receive a rank and posting of their highest character, so post your screenshots and participate!

-Play Alternate Reality on your PC or MAC : click here.
+(To learn how to manually play Alternate Reality on your PC or MAC : click here)

 1. No Cheating - there's really no point is there?
 Don't waste your time.